JohannesGessner/JohannesGessner.github.io/README.md

 **Can social comparisons and moral suasion increase public transport ridership and decrease car use?**<br/> (*joint with [Wolfgang Habla](https://www.srh-hochschule-heidelberg.de/hochschule/hochschulteam/wolfgang-habla/) and [Ulrich Wagner](https://ulrichwagner.eu/)*)
 <details>
   <summary>Abstract</summary>
- In a field experiment with 428 participants, we test the effectiveness of e-mail messages that contain a social comparison, either in isolation or in combination with a climate-related moral appeal to use public transportation whenever possible.
-We do so in the context of an employer's mobility budget scheme that serves an alternative to a company car.
-This scheme provides an annual budget to employees that can be used to pay for various modes of transport, for leisure and commuting trips.
-We find (weak) evidence for reduced car-related transportation in response to the combined treatment.
-For the effect of the pure social comparison on car-related expenditures, as well as for the effect of both types of messages on public transportation, we do not find any statistically significant behavior changes.
-Importantly, the null effect of the social comparison treatment cannot be explained by opposite and offsetting effects on participants with below- and above-median public transportation expenditures, respectively, in the pre-treatment period.
+Companies often provide generous mobility options to their employees, e.g., in the form of a company car or a mobility budget.
+In such settings with very little financial incentives to switch to low-emission transport modes, behavioral interventions might be a cost-effective tool to lower carbon emissions.
+In a field experiment with 341 participants, we test the effectiveness of e-mail messages that contain a social comparison, either in isolation or in combination with a climate-related moral appeal to use public transportation whenever possible.
+We do so in the context of an employer's mobility budget scheme that offers an alternative to a company car.
+This scheme provides an annual budget to employees that can be used to pay for various modes of transport, both for leisure and commuting trips.
+We study whether the messages can change individual expenditures for and use of public and car-related transportation.
+We do not find any evidence that the social comparison alone can alter mobility behavior, but we do find evidence for a reduction in car-related mobility (though not public transportation) in response to the combined treatment.
+The null effect of the social comparison treatment can partly be explained by opposite and offsetting effects on participants with below- and above-median public transportation expenditures.
+We also find evidence for stronger treatment effects in the first month of the two-month treatment period and for weeks in which the e-mail messages were sent.
 </details>
 <br/>
 ### Dormant Papers